Scopes trial: Proceedings

 The presiding judge, John T. Raulston, was accused of being biased towards the prosecution and frequently clashed with Darrow.
 At the outset of the trial, Raulston quoted Genesis and the Butler Act.
 He also warned the jury not to judge the merit of the law (which would become the focus of the trial) but on the violation of the Act, which he called a 'high misdemeanor'.
 The jury foreman himself was unconvinced of the merit of the Act but he acted, as did most of the jury, on the instructions of the judge.

-Bryan chastised evolution for teaching children that humans were but one of 35,000 types of mammals and bemoaned the notion that human beings were descended "Not even from American monkeys, but from old world monkeys".
+Bryan chastised evolution for teaching children that humans were but one of 3,500 types of mammals and bemoaned the notion that human beings were descended "Not even from American monkeys, but from old world monkeys".

-Darrow responded for the defense in a speech that was universally considered the oratorical climax of the trial.
-Arousing fears of "inquisitions", Darrow argued that the Bible should be preserved in the realm of theology and morality and not put into a course of science.
-In his conclusion, Darrow declared that Bryan's "duel to the death" against evolution should not be made one-sided by a court ruling that took away the chief witnesses for the defense.
-Darrow promised there would be no duel because "there is never a duel with the truth."
+Dudley Field Malone responded for the defense in a speech that was universally considered the oratorical climax of the trial.
+Arousing fears of "inquisitions", Malone argued that the Bible should be preserved in the realm of theology and morality and not put into a course of science.
+In his conclusion, Malone declared that Bryan's "duel to the death" against evolution should not be made one-sided by a court ruling that took away the chief witnesses for the defense.
+Malone promised there would be no duel because "there is never a duel with the truth."
 (Note: This quote, and indeed this speech, was delivered by Darrow's co-counsel, Dudley Field Malone.
 Contemporary author Anna Marcet Haldeman specifically states, in "Impressions of the Scopes Trial" (1925), "Never, for instance, would Darrow be betrayed, even by his own eloquence, into saying as did Malone: 'There is never a duel with the truth.)
-The courtroom went wild when Darrow finished; Scopes declared Darrow's speech to be the dramatic high point of the entire trial and insisted that part of the reason Bryan wanted to go on the stand was to regain some of his tarnished glory.
+The courtroom went wild when Malone finished; Scopes declared Malone's speech to be the dramatic high point of the entire trial and insisted that part of the reason Bryan wanted to go on the stand was to regain some of his tarnished glory.